-The new series of Coast continues with a journey around the great estuaries of Britain where 20 million people live, and a dazzling variety of animals thrive.
+Coast continues with a journey around the great estuaries of Britain, where 20 million people live, and a variety of animals thrive.
 The team visit the most dynamic and dramatic of our waterways to discover surprising stories that emerge where rivers and seas collide.

-Nick Crane explores the wealth of wildlife and industry that are attracted to the Firth of Forth, the mighty estuary that feeds Edinburgh.
-To reveal the secrets that made this coastline famous for salt production Nick must answer a deceptively tricky question that intrigues children and baffles adults: Why is the sea salty?
-Nick also investigates a remarkable natural phenomenon discovered accidentally on this coast in 1834.
-First seen in the water of a canal near Edinburgh and dubbed the 'Soliton', it's a rare type of wave that appears to travel endlessly, without losing energy and without breaking up, even when it collides with another Soliton wave.
-Now engineers have created tiny Soliton light waves, which could revolutionise the next generation of fibre-optic communication by transmitting messages effortlessly between continents.
+Nick Crane explores the wildlife and industry that are attracted to the Firth of Forth, the estuary that feeds Edinburgh.
+To reveal the secrets that made this coastline famous for salt production, Nick must answer the question: why is the sea salty?
+Nick also investigates a natural phenomenon discovered accidentally on this coast in 1834.
+First seen in the water of a canal near Edinburgh and dubbed the 'soliton', it's a rare type of wave that appears to travel endlessly, without losing energy and without breaking up, even when it collides with another soliton wave.
+Now engineers have created tiny soliton light waves, which could revolutionise the next generation of fibre-optic communication by transmitting messages effortlessly between continents.

-Miranda Krestovnikoff witnesses the extraordinary transformation that salmon must make to their bodies to avoid death by dehydration as they migrate from freshwater to saltwater.
+Miranda Krestovnikoff witnesses the transformation that salmon must undergo to avoid death by dehydration as they migrate from freshwater to saltwater.
 This complex lifecycle made farming salmon practically impossible.
 So how, in 1971, did Scottish fish farmers discover the secret of managing salmon in captivity?
-Scotland's pioneering efforts created a business worth around half a billion pounds a year, making the noble salmon Britain's favourite fish dish.

-It's a dirty job, but someone's got to do it; Tessa Dunlop reveals how the Victorian zeal for cleanliness turned the Thames into a giant self-flushing toilet bowl.
-It was an ingenious system that relied on the power of the tide to wash the capital's sewage out to sea, a visionary scheme that ended in triumph - and tragedy.
-The sewage tunnels themselves are still used, but in 1878 the tragic deaths of 600 day-trippers aboard the SS Princess Alice, a pleasure ship wrecked in the Thames, caused such outrage that London's twice-daily tidal flush was abandoned.
-The unfortunate victims had plunged into a toxic soup of raw sewage, where they perished.
-London's mighty 'Tidal Flush' was replaced by a fleet of purpose-built ships, carrying human waste from the capital out to the North Sea.
+Tessa Dunlop reveals the Victorian system that relied on the power of the tide to wash the capital's sewage out to sea.
+The sewage tunnels themselves are still used, but in 1878 the deaths of 600 day-trippers aboard the SS Princess Alice, a pleasure ship wrecked in the Thames, caused such outrage that London's twice-daily tidal flush was abandoned.
+The victims had plunged into raw sewage, where they perished.
+London's mighty tidal flush was replaced by a fleet of purpose-built ships, carrying human waste from the capital out to the North Sea.
 Known to locals as 'the Bovril boats' these unsung heroes continued with their vital daily task right up until 1998.